 All-cause mortality at D90 after randomisation.

 Secondary efficacy outcomes

-- $\Rightarrow$ All-cause mortality at D30 and D120. - $\Rightarrow$ CV mortality at D30, D90 and D120 (ie, mortality related to MACE). - ⇒ MACE include myocardial infarction, stroke, heart failure, new atrial fibrillation, pulmonary embolism, CV death and sudden death. - ⇒ Incidence of MACE (composite endpoint including at least one of the following: myocardial infarction, stroke, heart failure, new atrial fibrillation, pulmonary embolism, CV death, sudden death) within 30 days, 90 days and 120 days following randomisation. - ⇒ Number of days in the ICU within 30 days and 90 days following randomisation. - $\Rightarrow\,$ Occurrence of unscheduled rehospitalisation within 30 days and 90 days following randomisation. - ⇒ Length of first hospitalisation in days (precluding follow-up care, readaptation and rehabilitation services, long-term care facilities). - ⇒ Proportion of patients newly institutionalised (ie, entering a nursing home) at D90 and proportion of patients with a decrease of ≥1 point between the state before randomisation and D90 on the activity of daily living (ADL) scale. - ⇒ Time (in days) to death from any cause, date of point (D120) or date of last news, whichever occurred first. - ⇒ Time (in days) to MACE, defined as time to the first MACE, death, date of point (D120) or date of last news, whichever occurred first.
-Safety endpoints - ⇒ Frequency of severe bleeding events (BARC classification>2) within 30 days, 90 days and 120 days following randomisation. - ⇒ Frequency of bleeding events (any gravity) within 30 days, 90 days and 120 days following randomisation.
+- CV mortality at D30, D90 and D120 (i.e. mortality related to major adverse CV events, MACE) - MACE include myocardial infarction, stroke, heart failure, new atrial fibrillation, pulmonary embolism, CV death and sudden death. - Incidence of MACE (composite endpoint including at least one of the following: myocardial infarction, stroke, heart failure, new atrial fibrillation, pulmonary embolism, CV death, sudden death) within 30 days, 90 days and 120 days following randomisation - Number of days in ICU within 30 days and 90 days following randomisation - Occurrence of unscheduled rehospitalisation within 30 days and 90 days following randomisation - Length of first hospitalisation in days (precluding follow-up care, readaptation and rehabilitation services, long-term care facilities) - Proportion of patients newly institutionalised (i.e. entering a nursing-home) at D90 and proportion of patients with decrease ≥ 1 point between the state before randomisation and D90 on Activity of Daily Leaving (ADL) scale [24]. - Time (in days) to death from any cause, date of point (D120) or date of last news whichever come first - Time (in days) to MACE, defined as time to the first MACE, death, date of point (D120) or date of last news whichever come first.